-Performance Media (half-year option)

-This course encourages curiosity and creativity, where you communicate your understanding through the use of a range of technologies.
+Performance Media (half-year option) This course encourages curiosity and creativity, where you communicate your understanding through the use of a range of technologies.
 You will tell unique stories through the media of drama and film and develop of a range of skills, including research, script writing, story-boarding, filming and drama.
 The end product is a short documentary or narrative film based on your research topic.

-Sports Science (half-year option)

-Enhance your love of sport by learning more about principles and methods of training, types of fitness, sports nutrition, fair play, tournament organisation, sports in the media and sports psychology.
+Sports Science (half-year option) Enhance your love of sport by learning more about principles and methods of training, types of fitness, sports nutrition, fair play, tournament organisation, sports in the media and sports psychology.
 Explore what it takes to excel in your sporting field.
 The course includes some written components, physical activity, personal reflections, fitness testing and research.

-Languages

-Communicating with people from other cultures is an important skill in this age of global mobility.
+Languages Communicating with people from other cultures is an important skill in this age of global mobility.
 Learning a language also helps you analyse and understand your own culture and language.
-All students may begin learning any of the languages offered without prior knowledge.
-All students take one of Chinese or French, unless they have opted for Learning Support, which targets students with additional learning needs.
-Maybe you already have prior learning of a language.
-We can help you work out the right level of study for you.

-Chinese (full-year option)

-You are introduced to the language and culture of Chinese speaking countries by learning basic greetings, conversation skills and grammar.
+Students may begin learning any of the languages offered without prior knowledge.
+Te Reo Māori and Tikanga Māori is taught as a core subject for half of the year and students can continue Te Reo Māori as a language option for the remainder of the year if they choose.
+Chinese and French are also available as language options unless students have opted for Learning Support, which targets those with additional learning needs.
+Whether you're starting a new language or continuing one you've already begun, we'll help you find the right level for your learning journey.
+Chinese (full-year option) You are introduced to the language and culture of Chinese speaking countries by learning basic greetings, conversation skills and grammar.
 You will also learn Chinese calligraphy and experience Chinese culture through a range of activities.
 Confident speakers have the opportunity to enter the New Zealand Chinese Speech Competition.

-French (full-year option)

-Learning through a range of oral, aural and written tasks and being actively encouraged to use the language, you will learn about the language and culture of France.
+French (full-year option) Learning through a range of oral, aural and written tasks and being actively encouraged to use the language, you will learn about the language and culture of France.
 Basic conversation skills and grammar are taught and we encourage you to practise speaking as much as possible.

-Te Reo Māori (full-year option)

-You will develop a core understanding of Te Reo Māori (Māori language) and protocols in this full year course.
+Te Reo Māori (full-year option) You will develop a core understanding of Te Reo Māori (Māori language) and protocols in this full-year course.
 This subject choice will give you a strong foundation in Te Reo Māori for further study.

-Learning Support (half-year or full-year option)

-The Learning Support class is taught in a small group and is available to students who experience gaps in their knowledge and who have specific learning differences, including dyslexia, processing and working memory issues.
-You learn strategies to improve your literacy and numeracy skills and enhance self-management.
+Learning Support (half-year or full-year option) The Learning Support class is taught in a small group and is available to students who experience gaps in their knowledge and who have specific learning differences, including dyslexia, processing and working memory issues.
+You will learn strategies to improve your literacy and numeracy skills and enhance self-management.
 Our specialist Learning Support teacher will liaise with other teachers to support your learning in other subjects.
 Learning Support can be offered as a half-year or full-year course and takes the place of French or Chinese.

-Technology

-Change, flexibility of thought, adaptation and innovation are at the heart of technological practice.
+Technology Change, flexibility of thought, adaptation and innovation are at the heart of technological practice.
 You will learn through inquiry how society is affected by design and what influences it has upon society.
 Sustainability of product, design, influence, and innovative and creative thinking sit inside this learning.